By Joseph R. Dodson

 If this gap reading is correct, Joseph taught Jesus much more than woodworking.
 He modeled for his adopted son how, for God’s glory, he must drink the Father’s cup no matter the cost and choke it down despite its bitter shame.

 Nevertheless, just as God took away Jesus’ shame by raising him from the dead, I cannot help but believe he will do the same for Joseph on the day of resurrection.
 How awesome will it be when Jesus, the Lord of all, honors his adopted father, who suffered so much for him and yet refused to deny his son before men (Matt 10:33)?
 I bet Joseph will break down in tears when his adopted son says to him before his heavenly Father and all humankind, “Well done, my good and faithful servant.
 Blessed are you whom people said all kinds of evil against because of me.”

 Maybe then Jesus will even add: “You’re the best (earthly) dad, ever.”

-This post is adapted from the November/December 2018 issue of Bible Study Magazine.
+This post is adapted from the November/December 2018 issue of Bruce W. Longenecker.
 The title and subheads are additions of an editor.
 Joseph R. Dodson is associate professor of biblical studies at Ouachita Baptist University in Arkadelphia, Arkansas.

 I suppose it depends on how much gold the magi gave (Matt 2:11).
 Did Joseph have to stay up late, after Mary and Jesus had long retired so he could learn enough Egyptian and Greek to do business?